Stage-wise Survival Rates for Breast Cancer

 According to the definition: Percentage of people who live at least 5 years after diagnosing of cancer.

 These relative survival rates are a more precise way to calculate survival.
-Women with breast cancer to women in overall population are compared.
+For example, women with breast cancer to women as percentage of overall population.

 Stage 0 and 1

-The stage 0 cancer is referred as “Carcinoma in Situ” where Carcinoma stands for cancer while Situ stands for “In the original place.”
+The stage 0 cancer is “Carcinoma in Situ” where Carcinoma stands for cancer while Situ stands for “In the original place.”

-breast cancer is evident, however, is restricted to the area where the development of first abnormal cell began to develop.
-This can also be treated efficiently.
+Breast cancer is evident, however, is restricted to the area where the development of first abnormal cell started developing.
+An efficient treatment for this stage is possible.
 This stage is also highly treatable which requires conventional surgery, radiation, sometimes both, however, it is non-invasive.
 The survival rate is from 90%–100% after stage 0 and 1.

 At this stage, the breast cancer is growing however it is still restricted to breast or nearby lymph nodes.
 There is no practical tumor-associated or more than four auxiliary lymph nodes having cancer.
 The treatment of stage 2 requires more aggressive measures however patient responds well to the treatment.
 The life expectancy of 5 years’ survival rate after stage 2 is 93%.